raphael-group/belayer/README.md

 ## Output
-+ <outprefix>_layer.csv.
++ "<outprefix>"_layer.csv.
 This file contains the identified layers for each spot.
 + estimated piecewise function coefficients file TBD.

 ## Example